stccenter/Satellite2Map/README.md

 ###### **Set up the virtual environment**
 1. Create a new folder and name it as Satellite2Map.
-2. Copy Translation4_MultiGPU.ipynb from cloned repository and place it inside Satellite2Map folder.
+2. Copy satellite2map.py from cloned repository and place it inside Satellite2Map folder.
-3. In Jupyter notebook, open Translation4_MultiGPU in preparation to run the notebook.
+3. In Visual Studio Code, open satellite2map.py in preparation to run the script.

 ###### **Install python packages**